Sheila Cherfilus-McCormick

+In November 2025, Cherfilus-McCormick was indicted on charges of theft of $5 million in FEMA funds and making illegal campaign contributions.
+If convicted, she faces up to 53 years in prison.

 Early life and career

-Cherfilus-McCormick was born in the Brooklyn borough of New York City, to parents from Haiti and raised in the borough of Queens.
+Cherfilus-McCormick was born in Brooklyn, a borough of New York City, to parents from Haiti and raised in the borough of Queens.
 She moved to Florida at 13 to attend high school.
 She earned a Bachelor of Arts degree in political science and government from Howard University and a Juris Doctor from the St. Thomas University School of Law.

 After graduating from college, Cherfilus-McCormick served as a project manager for the New York City Transit Authority.
 From 1999 to 2007, she worked as the vice president for operations of Trinity Health Care Services, a Florida-based family home health care company co-founded by her stepfather, Gabriel Smith.
 She later served as CEO.